karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 The `each` method, along with events, is where you are most likely to turn a DOM element into a jQuery object.

 #### DOM Creation ####
-We've seen how we can use the `jQuery` method to get a jQuery object form a CSS selector or from an existing DOM element.
+We've seen how we can use the `jQuery` method to get a jQuery object from a CSS selector or from an existing DOM element.
 The method actually has a third usage: creating new elements.
 If you pass `$` an HTML tag, it'll create the corresponding element:

 	var $div = $('<div>');